shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/working-with-scenarios-overview.md

 ---
-title : Working With Scenarios Overview description : Use Scenario Manager to run simulations of how modifications to an order line would affect its delivery, as well as the delivery of any competing and overlapping order lines. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
+title : Working With Scenarios Overview description : Learn how Scenario Manager can be used to run simulations, troubleshoot order line delivery, solve order line pacing issues and analyze a proposal. ms.date : 10/28/2023 ms.custom : yield-analytics-ui

 ---

-# Working With Scenarios Overview
+# Working with scenarios overview

 Use Scenario Manager to run simulations of how modifications to an order line would affect its delivery, as well as the delivery of any competing